 - Financial abandonment

-If a fault-based ground is used, it will require the filing spouse to present evidence in court to prove the other spouse’s fault.
+If a fault-based ground is used, the filing spouse will require to present evidence in court to prove the other spouse’s fault.
 This will require hiring an attorney and additional court visits, which will significantly drive up the cost of divorce.

 Division of property and debts in Arkansas